agonist/weaviate-demo/README.md

 To query our collection, we simply use the `nearText` function, passing our `query`. `limit` is how many results we want to be returned.

 For our search component, nothing fancy just an input with a button.
+We use the url params for our query string so when searching, `?query=somesearch` will be happened to our url.

 ```
 "use client";